ngocchaupham/CITE-seq-analysis_PTEN-project/README.md

 # CITE-seq-analysis_PTEN-project
-Deciphering the impact of PTEN-loss in T-cell Leukemogenesis:  A multimodal single-cell analysis If you have any questions on this analysis, please contact [Ngoc Chau Pham](ngoc-chau.pham@univ-amu.fr)
+Deciphering the impact of PTEN-loss in T-cell Leukemogenesis:  A multimodal single-cell analysis

+If you have any questions on this analysis, please contact [Ngoc Chau Pham](ngoc-chau.pham@univ-amu.fr)

 ---

 ### Overview
 This repository contains instructions and material to reproduce the analysis.
 Source code is available in this github repository.
-Required data and builded Docker/singularity images are available respectively in SRA/GEO and Zenodo.
+Required data and builded Docker/singularity images are available in Zenodo.
 Instructions to reproduce the analysis are provided in the different subdirectories:

 - Fastq preprocessing is discribed in the 01_FASTQ_Preprocessing folder <br/>
 In order to re do Fastq preprocessing you can follow guidelines and script here : [01_FASTQ_Preprocessing](01_FASTQ_Preprocessing/README.md)